feathersjs/docs/guides/basics/authentication.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/6bcea48aac6c7494c2ad)

 > __Note:__ Creating a user with the same email address will only work once, then fail since it already exists in the database.
+>__Note:__ If using Postman dekstop app add the local host url and set to HTTP method to POST.
+Below select the header tab and create a header where key is Content-type and value is application/json.
+Next Select body tab and add JSON data above.

 This will return something like this: